Meteor-Community-Packages/meteor-autoform/README.md

 Attributes that are prefixed with `label-` are forwarded to `afFieldLabel` while any remaining attributes are forwarded to `afFieldInput`.

+When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` helper.
+When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` helper.
+Refer to the "Objects and Arrays" section for additional information.

 #### afQuickField Examples

 ```html